SaladTechnologies/crawling-service/README.md

 ## Provisioning AWS Resources

 You will need [OpenTofu](https://opentofu.org/) or terraform for this.
-`resources.tf` expects an aws profile named "tofu".
+`resources.tf` expects an aws profile named "tofu" that has adequate permissions to create all of the necessary resources.
 You will need to rename your s3 bucket in `resources.tf` as well.

 ```bash
 tofu init